DanielGallo/AssetRegisterTests/README.md

 3. Update the login credentials being used in the `Login.js` test suite.

+4. Update the URL that's used for the tests - append your API Key (this is emailed to you when you Register for an account).
+By appending your API Key, data is reset for your user account when the test run commences.

-4. Run the tests within Sencha Studio.
+5. Run the tests within Sencha Studio.